justindijkshoorn/vagrant-puppet-lamp-ubuntu/readme.md

 	$ http://localhost:8080

-If everything works fine you should see index.php (phpinfo) from the www folder.
+If everything works fine you should see the index from the created www/html folder.

 MySql username and password are both set to 'root'.